Menu

 Here's the honest timeline based on doing this three times:

 That last part is critical.
-Every team I've seen try to jump straight from Fragile to Productive has failed.
+Every team I've seen try to jump from Fragile to Productive has failed.
 You can't install revenue-connected planning on a team that doesn't know what it's delivering this week.
 Sequence matters.
 Discipline matters.
 The exciting stuff comes second.

 The test